 Injuries can be devastating, but if these athletes show us anything, it’s that injuries don’t have the last say on athletic pursuits.
 Prompt treatment, appropriate rest, and a determination to recover are all key to bouncing back.
-Here are nine athletes who pushed through and ended up even stronger than before.
+Here are eight athletes who pushed through and ended up even stronger than before.

 1. Brooke Ence

 This is actually a brace for my cheeks?
 Haha but serious, surgery went really really well.
 Only took a little over an hour and they had planned for 2 hours.
 Big thanks to Dr. Ivan Cheng, so lucky you were able to see me on such short notice and again for being the best surgeon. #itmakesence #brokeence #illbeback #imgoingbacktosleep